integr8ly/application-monitoring-operator/README.md

 * A new Target `example-prometheus-nodejs/example-prometheus-nodejs` in Prometheus
 * A new Alert Rule `APIHighMedianResponseTime`

+The example application provides three endpoints that will produce more metrics:

+* `/` will return Hello World after a random response time
+* `/checkout` Will create random checkout metrics
+* `/bad` Can be used to create error rate metrics

 # Running locally (for development)

 You can run the Operator locally against a remote namespace.
 The name of the namespace should be `application-monitoring`.
 To run the operator execute: